H-Town gets bumper crop of specialty food stores

 TUESDAY Located in the Christ the King parking lot, the Houston Farmers Market at Rice Village is lit up Tuesdays 3:30-6:30 p.m.
 Here you will find seasonal produce, micro greens and herbs from Gundermann Farms and other area farms, bread from Kraftsmen Bakery, chocolates, preserves, hot pepper jellies, handmade soaps and flowers.

-WEDNESDAY The City Hall Farmers Market takes place every Wednesday (with a break in the summer) from 11 a.m. to 2 p.m. around the reflecting pool outside Houston City Hall.
+WEDNESDAY The City Hall Farmers Market takes place Wednesdays (with seasonal breaks) from 11 a.m. to 2 p.m. around the reflecting pool outside Houston City Hall.
 The City Hall market is part of a broader local foods initiative launched by Mayor Annise Parker designed to encourage Houstonians to eat fresh and eat local.
 Downtown office workers and area residents can also pick from a large assortment of prepared and hot foods for lunch--making the market a destination.

 |Urban Harvest Farmers Market |